CVE-2026-32749: CWE-73: External Control of File Name or Path in siyuan-note siyuan

 Technical Analysis

 CVE-2026-32749 is a vulnerability classified under CWE-73 (External Control of File Name or Path) and CWE-22 (Path Traversal) affecting SiYuan, a personal knowledge management system.
-In versions 3.6.0 and earlier, the application’s import endpoints (/api/import/importSY and /api/import/importZipMd) accept uploaded archive files and write them to disk using a path derived directly from the multipart filename field without proper sanitization or validation.
-This lack of sanitization allows an authenticated admin user to craft filenames containing path traversal sequences or absolute paths, enabling them to write files outside the designated temporary directory.
-Such arbitrary file write capabilities can overwrite critical workspace or application files, potentially leading to remote code execution if system or application binaries/scripts are replaced.
-The threat is exacerbated in Docker container environments where SiYuan runs as root, as this grants attackers full control over the container.
-The vulnerability does not require user interaction but does require administrative privileges, limiting exploitation to trusted users or compromised admin accounts.
-The issue was publicly disclosed on March 19, 2026, with a CVSS v3.1 score of 7.6 (high severity), reflecting its significant impact on integrity and moderate impact on confidentiality, with no impact on availability.
-The vulnerability has been addressed in SiYuan version 3.6.1 by implementing proper filename sanitization and path validation to prevent directory traversal and arbitrary file writes.
+Versions 3.6.0 and earlier contain a flaw in the POST /api/import/importSY and POST /api/import/importZipMd endpoints, which accept uploaded archive files.
+These endpoints derive the file write path directly from the multipart filename field without proper sanitization or validation.
+This allows an authenticated admin user to craft filenames containing path traversal sequences or absolute paths, enabling writing files outside the designated temporary directory.
+Such arbitrary file writes can overwrite critical workspace or application files, potentially leading to remote code execution (RCE).
+The risk is especially severe in Docker container deployments running as root, a common default configuration, where successful exploitation grants full container compromise.
+The vulnerability has a CVSS 3.1 base score of 7.6, indicating high severity, with an attack vector over the network, low attack complexity, requiring privileges (admin), no user interaction, and scope change.
+No known exploits are reported in the wild yet.
+The issue was fixed in SiYuan version 3.6.1 by implementing proper path sanitization and validation to prevent directory traversal and arbitrary file writes.

 Potential Impact